 The Pros – Lightweight and roomy, with plenty of straps and cheap.

 The Cons – If you over fill it, then the side pockets become squashed and very limited for size.
 It also has no rain cover.

 The Verdict – I found that this bag was ideal for the camping in the summer, its 50L storage falls nicely in between the larger packs and the day packs, but I would easily overpack it.
 If you are tidy and minimalist you may like this more than I do, but I always seem to over fill it and have it looking like it is untidily bursting at the seams.

 Price – £70 – £90

-Its sturdy material feels robust to touch, and it comes with an intergrated rain cover which also clips together around the back to prevent it from blowing off in strong winds (that has happened to me in the past).
+Its sturdy material feels robust to touch, and it comes with an integrated rain cover which also clips together around the back to prevent it from blowing off in strong winds (that has happened to me in the past).

-It comes with an airflow back that keeps the pack away from your back, allowing ventilation and preventing a sweaty back, and its hip straps are strengthend and designed to wrap around your waste and keep that weight off of your back and on your hips.
+It comes with an airflow back that keeps the pack away from your back, allowing ventilation and preventing a sweaty back, and its hip straps are strengthened and designed to wrap around your waste and keep that weight off of your back and on your hips.

-It also has a great selection of pockets, which i always appreciate, preferring to have many places to stash items and keep them seperate.
-It has elasticated mesh pockets on the front and sides perfect for stashing water bottles, it comes with two generously sized zippable side pockets, which are ideal to keep toiletries and what not - and then its lid also has two pockets, top and bottom.
+It also has a great selection of pockets, which I always appreciate, preferring to have many places to stash items and keep them separate.
+It has elasticated mesh pockets on the front and sides perfect for stashing water bottles, it comes with two generously sized zippable side pockets, which are ideal to keep toiletries and what not – and then its lid also has two pockets, top and bottom.

 It also has straps to the outside for hiking poles, and ice axes, and really covers all bases.